isontheline/pro.webssh.net/.appstoreconnect/descriptions/essential/ios.md

 ๏ Upload files from your device to your server
 ๏ Download files from your server to your device

+◖ TELNET Functionalities ◗
+๏ Ability to launch a connection without authentication or using keyboard-interactive authentication

 ◖ mashREPL ◗
 ๏ Use a local terminal without any Internet connection!
 ๏ Run commands such as : awk, bc, cat, cd, cp, curl, date, dig, du, echo, env, find, grep, head, help, host, ifconfig, ls, mkdir, mv, nslookup, open, openurl, ping, printenv, pwd, rm, sed, setenv, sort, stat, tail, tar, touch, uname, unsetenv, uptime, wc, whoami, whois